module Opt:sig..end

 exception No_value

-gets raised by OptParse.Opt.get
+No_value gets raised by OptParse.Opt.get when an option

 value is not available.